SJSU272LabF18/EduBlocks/README.md

 ## Getting Started
 Download and install Docker before proceeding.
+To check the version of docker and docker compose, use the commands:

+$ docker --version
+$ docker-compose –version

 Clone the repository and Navigate to the app folder on your terminal.
 Then Run the Following Commands.